Skip to Content

 Example of how three full siblings share different amounts of DNA with a likely third cousin

-I was checking through my mom’s matches the other day when a new “4th cousin” match popped up on Ancestry.
+I was checking through my mom’s matches a while back when a new “4th cousin” match popped up on Ancestry.
 I checked it out, and “Jill” and my mother only share 28.1 centimorgans – definitely in the range of what you might expect between two fourth cousins.

 Since fourth cousins will share great-great-great grandparents, I really didn’t think that I would have a good chance of figuring out the relationship – especially because Jill doesn’t have a family tree connected to her Ancestry profile.